whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 **Features**

 - Mouse over any point on the chart to learn the date/time of this measurement and the values at that time.
 - Click **Change Duration** to set the total time duration to Minutes (1-60), Hours (1-24), Days (1- 31), or Weeks (1-4).
-Note that for long durations, the map will be divided over several days, with samples periods starting at different times of the day.
+Note that for long durations, the map will be divided over several days, with sample periods starting at different times of the day.
 The value given is an average for that sample period.
 - Click **Full Screen** to fill the browser window with this chart.
 Click **Exit Full Screen** to return to the normal view.
 - Click **CPU** or **RAM** to select/deselect to view only that information on the chart.